ifeanyiih/alx-higher_level_programming/0x0B-python-input_output/README.md

 - **5-save_to_json_file.py**:  a function that writes an Object to a text file, using a JSON representation
 - **6-load_from_json_file.py**: a function that creates an Object from a “JSON file
 - **7-add_item.p**: a script that adds all arguments to a Python list, and then save them to a file:
+- **8-class_to_json.py**: a function that returns the dictionary description with simple data structure